Circles of Participation in a Community of Practice

 A Vision for Communities of Practice

-At CanAdapt, our vision is to create communities of practice that people are excited to join—because they’re welcoming, because they help them grow, and because they lead to meaningful action.
+At CanAdapt, our vision is to create communities of practice that people are excited to join.
 These communities aren’t just networks of people; they’re ecosystems of support, innovation, and collective intelligence.

 Read more